voskobovich/yii2-linker-behavior/README.md

 ### Custom junction table values ###

-For seting additional values in junction table (apart columns required for relation), you can use `viaTableAttributesValue`:
+For setting additional values in junction table (apart columns required for relation), you can use `viaTableAttributesValue`:

 ```php
 ...